A walk with Goodstein: Introduction

 A natural question to ask is if this particular way of writing natural numbers is `canonical' in some way.
-For example, we could just as well have written $22=2^{2^2} + 2 + 2 +2$.
-This would lead to a different candidate for $G_1 22$, namely, $3^{3^3} + 3 + 3 + 2 $.
-Is there some sense in which the standard representation of $22$ is preferable?
+For example, we could just as well have written $20=2^{2^2} + 2 + 2 $.
+This would lead to a different candidate for $\good {}{20}1$; namely, $3^{3^3} + 3 + 2 $.
+Is there some sense in which the standard representation of $20$ is preferable?
 Will the Goodstein process still terminate if we choose a different representation of each natural number?

 Remarkably, the answer to both of these questions is `yes'.
 In fact, the two questions are intimately connected, as we will see throughout the paper.
-Regarding the first question, we identify two criteria for a canonical system of notations: first, it should be {\em norm minimizing,} meaning that we use the least possible number of symbols to write a number.
-Second, it should be {\em base-change maximal,} which roughly states that $G_{i+1} m$ will be as large as possible given $G_{i } m$.
-This latter property is surprisingly useful.
+Regarding the first question, we identify two potential criteria for a canonical system of normal forms: first, it could be {\em norm minimizing,} meaning that we use the least possible number of symbols to write a number.
+Second, it could be {\em base-change maximal,} which roughly states that $\good {} m {i+1}$ will be as large as possible given $\good {}mi$.
+While the first property is arguably more intuitive, the second turns out to be surprisingly useful.
 In particular, termination for a Goodstein process based on a base-change maximal notation system implies that any other notation system (based on the same primitive functions) will also yield a terminating Goodstein process.

 As we will see, the hereditary exponential normal form for natural numbers enjoys both norm minimization and base-change maximality.
-This tells us that every {\em Goodstein walk} is finite, by which we mean every sequence of numbers $(m_i)_{i=0}^\alpha$, where $m_{i+1}$ is obtained by writing $m_i$ in an arbitrary fashion using addition, mutiplication and base-$(i+2)$ exponentiation, then replacing every instance of $i+2$ by $i+3$ and subtracting one.
-This is a powerful extension of Goodstein's original theorem, which itself did not involve multiplication (aside, possibly, for multiplication by single digits).
+This tells us that every {\em Goodstein walk} is finite, by which we mean every sequence of numbers $(m_i)_{i=0}^\alpha$, where $m_{i+1}$ is obtained by writing $m_i$ in an arbitrary fashion using addition and base-$(i+2)$ exponentiation, then replacing every instance of $i+2$ by $i+3$ and subtracting one.
+We may even use multiplication, which is not needed for Goodstein's original theorem, even though norm minimality fails when multiplication is involved.
+We will formalize and prove these results in Section~\ref{secWalks}.

-There are variants of Goodstein's result based on other primitive functions.
-One can base systems of notation on addition and multiplication, or add new functions such as the Ackermann function.
-In each of these cases we will explore the above-mentioned optimality conditions, and use them to obtain extended Goodstein-style principles.
-In the case of the multiplicative Goodstein principle, we give a full proof of termination and an Ackermannian lower bound, following a structure similar to a modern presentation of Goodstein's proof.